Natures Secrets

 Benefits of Cumin:

-Cumin is pacifying to vata and kapha doshas, but its eating nature is balanced by coriander and fennel, making it suitable even for pittas.
+Cumin is pacifying to vata and kapha doshas, but its heating nature is balanced by coriander and fennel, making it suitable even for pittas.

-Reduces inflammation, even helping with conditions like rheumatoid arthritis.
+Reduces inflammation, even helps with conditions like rheumatoid arthritis.

 Increases fat burning and helps move lymph.